ibm-cloud-docs/cis/configuring-webhooks.md

 ### Getting details for a webhook from the CLI
 {: #get-webhooks-cli}

-To get a webhook from the CLI, run the following command.
+To get details for a webhook from the CLI, run the following command:

 ```sh
 ibmcloud cis alert-webhook WEBHOOK_ID [-i, --instance INSTANCE] [--output FORMAT]